 The end to Jack Daniel’s life was just as dramatic as his early years.
 One of 13 children, Jasper Newton “Jack” Daniel ran away from home at the age of 7.
 Both his parents had died—his mother when Jack was an infant and his father in the Civil War.
 Rather than be forced to live with his stepmother, whom he despised, Jack took off.
 He became acquainted with a local storekeeper and minister, Reverend Dan Call.
 In pretty short order, Jack apprenticed to Rev. Call and took up a trade not terribly common for seven-year-old boys—whiskey making.

-Over the course of a few years, Jack learned the ropes, and the whiskey increased in popularity.
-At the same time, pressure mounted from Rev. Call’s congregation, suggesting that this particular pursuit might not be the best for a man of the cloth.
-Call chose religion over distilling and sold the business to Jack for only $25.
+Over the course of a few years, Jack learned the ropes from one of Rev. Call’s slaves, Nearest Green, and the whiskey increased in popularity.
+At the same time, pressure mounted from Rev. Call’s congregation, suggesting that whiskey making might not be the best for a man of the cloth.
+Call chose religion over distilling and sold the business to Jack for only $25 when he was 20 year old.
+The Green family continued to help Jack in his new venture, and descendants still work for the distillery now over 130 years later.
 (Rev. Call’s descendants now run the Call Family Distillery—which we’ve visited in North Carolina—drawing on their 150-year whiskey heritage.)

 What is Jack Daniel’s Tennessee whiskey?